common-intellisense/common-intellisense/README.md

       "description": "en description",
       "description_zh": "zh description",
-      "required": true, // if with true when select component will auto has this attribute "foreach": false // it only work with vue, when you want generate with v-for }
+      "required": true, // if with true when select component will auto has this attribute "foreach": false, // it only work with vue, when you want generate with v-for "version": "Hints are available only in a specified version" }
   },
   "link": "en link to document",